 This project's map of tidal wetland sites was developed from 1:24,000 scale National Wetland Inventory maps.
 Using the information described above, we merged and split the NWI mapped wetlands to create analysis units (sites) that met this project's needs (see Site definition below).
-We included only those NWI wetlands that appeared to be current or former tidal wetlands based on available information
+We included only those NWI wetlands that appeared to be current or former tidal wetlands based on available information.

 We characterized sites using aerial photographs, field reconnaissance, local knowledge, and other sources.
 Color infrared aerial photographs were obtained from the Army Corps of Engineers (May 2001 color infrared photos at 1:24,000 scale) and from the Bureau of Land Management (June 2002 true color photos at 1:12,000 scale).
 We assessed site alterations and vegetation patterns by stereoscopic analysis of the aerial photographs and by field observation (generally from offsite vantage points).
 Further characterization of vegetation was enabled by a helicopter overflight provided by the U.S. Coast Guard, North Bend Station, and accompanying aerial photographs taken during that mission by David Pitkin of the Oregon Coast National Wildlife Refuge Complex.
 Interviews with local residents and other regional experts provided a historical context and other details for individual sites and for the estuary as a whole.
-The Smith River Watershed Council also provided input into the process during meetings with our team, and through interviews with landowners.
-The results are used in this analysis.
+The Umpqua Basin Watershed Council organized a workshop for landowners and the public, in which local residents had input into the process; the results are used in this analysis.

 One of the primary goals of site characterization was identification of alterations to historic tidal wetlands.
-Alterations identified in the Smith River portion of the Umpqua River estuary included dikes, ditches, culverts, tidegates, grazing, and partial fill.
-Logging and driftwood removal have also affected many tidal sites in the estuary.
-We did not specifically evaluate logging/wood removal at study sites, because most tidal forests were logged in early settlement times, so logging is difficult to detect using current aerial photographs.
+Alterations identified in the Umpqua River estuary included dikes, ditches, culverts, tidegates, grazing and excavation.
+Logging and driftwood removal also affect many tidal sites in the Umpqua River estuary.
+We did not specifically evaluate logging/wood removal at study sites, because logging is difficult to detect using current aerial photographs.
 Impacts from logging are best addressed during site-specific restoration design; some suggestions are found in Restoration approaches below.